NMKrastev/SoftUni-Java/Fundamentals/HTTPBasics/README.md

    [GETResponse.json](https://github.com/NMKrastev/SoftUni-Java/blob/dev/Fundamentals/HTTPBasics/src/GETResponse.json) </br></br>

 2. Let's make a "POST" request to add a new destination to our firebase database. </br></br>
-   - Use the following data:
+   - Use the following data and change it as you see fit:
    ```json
     {